adubhai-school/ml-book/chapters/weeks/15/intro.md

-# Learning to Learn by Gradient Descent by Gradient Descent" by Marcin Andrychowicz et al.
+# Learning to Learn by Gradient Descent by Gradient Descent by Marcin Andrychowicz et al.

 "Learning to Learn by Gradient Descent by Gradient Descent" is a research paper by Marcin Andrychowicz et al., which focuses on using gradient descent to optimize the learning process itself.
 This tutorial will provide a simple overview of the main ideas and concepts presented in the paper, helping you understand how to apply